derkork/openscad-graph-editor/manual/manual.md

 ![](images/literals_example.png)

 Here we have two cube nodes and a translate node.
 All nodes have nothing connected to their inputs, so their input ports now allow you to specify the value directly.
 You may notice that the cube node in the top left has two little buttons next to each of its input ports.
-These buttons are displayed when input port has a default value.
+These buttons are displayed when an input port has a default value.
 Cube's have a default size of `[1,1,1]` and are not centered by default.
 When the button is not pressed, the built-in default value for that port will be used.
 If you press the button, you can override the default value with a custom value.
 This can be seen in the top right cube node where both the _Size_ and the _Center_ value are overridden.

 Some input ports may not have a default value and are therefore required.
 This is the case for the _Translate_ node.
 It does not have a default value for the translation _Offset_ so the little button is not displayed.
 You can still specify the value directly in the node or connect another node to the input.

 ## Overview of built-in nodes

 OpenSCAD graph editor contains nodes for all [functions and modules](https://openscad.org/cheatsheet/) built into OpenSCAD.
 So if you look for a certain function you can just type its name into the _Add node_ dialog.

 There are some nodes which are not directly representing a function in OpenSCAD but are used to achieve the same effects as a built-in language construct in the original OpenSCAD language.
 These will be described in the following sections.